Counselling

 Since I am an Art Psychotherapist, I often (when appropriate and agreed on) also use various creative methods in my counselling practice.
 This can help my clients approach their problems in a different, more personal and, potentially, more effective, way.

 I am passionate about supporting and empowering my clients to find their voices, and become more assertive through encouraging this in sessions.
-Having practiced assertiveness in sessions, the clients can then transfer this practice to the "outside world".
+Having practiced assertiveness in sessions, the clients can then transfer this practice to the "outside world” and using that, for example, to set important boundaries and ask for reasonable adjustments at studies/work.

 Research shows that a good relationship between the counsellor and client is the most important factor in the success of counselling.
-Therefore, I aim to cultivate a honest, positive and cooperative relationship with my clients.
-I see counselling/therapy as being a dialogue between two equals, due to the client being an expert in their own issues.
+Therefore, I always aim to cultivate a honest, positive and cooperative relationship with my clients.
 This means that I support (and expect) my clients to be honest with me and letting me know if they ever need me to clarify anything, or if they disagree with me on something.
+I don't see myself as an authority, but rather see counselling/therapy as being a cooperative process between two equals, due to the client being an expert in their own issues.

 At the moment, I work exclusively online or on the phone, but we can use the communication method easiest for you: Zoom, telephone, text/instant messaging/email, or a mix of these (as/when appropriate).